 The process of applying a corrosion inhibitor coating to FPCs has evolved over the years, with three primary methods:

 Each method has its advantages and is chosen based on the desired precision, cost-effectiveness, and production requirements.
-The choice of method can significantly impact the pass rate of the etching process.
+The choice of method can significantly impact the pass rate of the etching process in both lithium-ion battery assembly and electronics manufacturing.